 Are you talking to me?

 I’m sometimes surprised when we begin conversations with executives at Fortune 100 companies about creating video in support of talent acquisition.
 Sometimes they’ll simply tell us, “We need a recruiting video.”
-These are companies with thousands of employees in hundreds of roles: engineers, accountants, executives, executive chefs, bus drivers, analysts.
+These are companies with thousands of employees in hundreds of roles: engineers, accountants, executives, executive chefs, bus drivers, and analysts.
 And so the question is – with so many roles, so many audiences, and such a diverse set of expectations, how will you reach everyone with one video?

 I do believe that there’s an important place for the HR equivalent of a “brand film” – a single, short piece that conveys the high level vision of an organization.
 Every company ought to have the clarity of purpose to be able to tell its story in 90 seconds.
 But to me, that’s just the beginning.
 Once you’ve gotten someone’s attention with a powerful hook like that, where do you go next?